neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 A one-time setup on each *local* machine used is required, specifying the *project name* and *configurations*.

-The configurations tell DataShuttle
+The _configurations_ tell DataShuttle:

 - The paths to the *local* and *central* folders that contain the project.
-- How to connect to the central project.
+- How to connect to the _central_ machine.
 - The settings that specify how data is transferred.
 - The *data-types* that will be used in the project, e.g. *behaviour* (`behav`) or *electrophysiology* (`ephys`).